apache/openwhisk/tools/vagrant/README.md

 ansible-playbook -i environments/local postdeploy.yml
 ```

-**Tip** Do not restart the VM using Virtual Box, always use `vagrant` command line to start using `vagrant up` or to restart using `vagrant reload`, this allows the `$HOME/openwhisk` share folder to be available inside the VM.
+**Tip** Do not restart the VM using Virtual Box, and always use `vagrant` from the command line: `vagrant up` to start the VM and `vagrant reload` to restart it.
+This allows the `$HOME/openwhisk` folder to be available inside the VM.

 **Tip** If you have problems with data stores check that `ansible/db_local.ini`.